xbeat/Machine-Learning/README.md

 EfficientRAG is an advanced technique for enhancing multi-hop question answering (QA) in Large Language Models (LLMs) using Python.
 This method combines Retrieval-Augmented Generation (RAG) with efficient algorithms to improve the accuracy and speed of complex queries that require multiple steps of reasoning.

+## Handling Missing Data Strategies for MCAR MAR and MNAR

+Understanding Missing Data Patterns

+Missing data mechanisms fundamentally shape our imputation strategy choices.
+We'll explore how to detect MCAR, MAR, and MNAR patterns using statistical tests and visualization techniques that guide subsequent handling approaches.

 ## Convolution, Filters, and Feature Maps in Python

 Introduction to Convolution